What Each AI Platform Looks For: Platform-by-Platform Guide

 Grok is built by xAI and deeply integrated with X (formerly Twitter).
 It has the highest freshness threshold of any platform.
 Grok pulls from real-time conversations, so content tied to current events gets a significant boost.

-What Adymus flags: Stale content is the top issue.
-Grok is the platform most likely to penalize outdated pages.
-If your freshness score is below 90, Adymus marks Grok as under-optimized and recommends updating your content with current dates and references.
+Stale content is the top issue.
+Grok is the platform most likely to ignore outdated pages.
+If your content hasn't been updated recently, Grok won't recommend it.

 9. DeepSeek: Reasoning and Depth